 Let’s watch a Christmas movie.
 We love them all.
-My all-time favorite is Christmas with the Kranks, and Freddie’s favorite is Home Alone.
+My all-time favorite is Christmas with the Kranks, and my son’s favorite is Home Alone.
 (All of them apart from the newest one, Home Sweet Home Alone which was particularly bad.
 If you have not watched it, don’t!)

 Santa has sent you some treats.
 A really easy one if you really have no time (I use this one at least 3 times!)
-Leave a few Christmassy snacks with the note and the elf.
+Leave some candy canes or a small gift of Christmassy treats with the note and the elf.